cfpb/consumerfinance.gov/docs/deployment.md

 If we ignore some specifics and quirks of our environment, the basic steps look something like this:

 - copy the artifact to the system
-- execute the artifact, with the -d (destination) argument, `./artifact.zip -d destination-dir`.
+- Execute the artifact, with the `-d (destination)` argument: `./artifact.zip -d destination-dir`.
 This will unpack the files, create a new virtualenv, and install all of the wheels in `wheels/` into that virtualenv. **Important Note:** This should be done with the same Python interpreter that will run the application.
 For example, on our servers this means using [`scl enable`](https://linux.die.net/man/1/scl)